 - May create tension if some employees are insured and others are not.

-- Requires ongoing evaluation as the business evolves.
+- Requires ongoing evaluation as the business evolves and key roles shift.

 Alternatives and Complements

-If your company relies heavily on one or two people for revenue, leadership, or expertise, Key Person Insurance deserves serious consideration.
-It’s especially relevant for:
+If your company relies heavily on one or two people for revenue, leadership, or expertise, Key Person Insurance is worth serious consideration.
+It’s especially relevant for companies built around a founder's reputation, small businesses with concentrated client relationships, professional services firms where trust rests on a single individual, and any business where lenders or investors are expecting coverage before a deal closes.

-For larger organizations with more diversification, the need may be less urgent, but coverage for top leadership can still be valuable.
+For larger organizations with broader leadership depth, the need may be less acute, but coverage for top executives can still be a sound risk management decision.

 Frequently Asked Questions